 What is a Notice of Intent to Offset?

-A “Notice of Intent to Offset” is the government’s official warning of their intent to offset federal payments in your tax refund.
-A tax offset means that part or all of your federal tax refund will be applied to unsettled debts.
+A “Notice of Intent to Offset” is the IRS or BFS official warning of their intent to offset part or all of your federal tax refund and apply it to unsettled debts.
 A Notice of Intent to Offset will contain several pieces of critical information:

 - The name of the individual taxpayer